-[0057] From the foregoing, it should be clear that preferred capillary matrix materials have an interstitial spacing that facilitates uptake of oral fluid through capillary attraction in combination with adsorption on the material.
+[0054] From the foregoing, it should be clear that preferred capillary matrix materials have an interstitial spacing that facilitates uptake of oral fluid through capillary attraction in combination with adsorption on the material.
 This causes the oral fluid gathered from the mouth to be transported to the lateral chromatographic strip in preference to remaining in the mouth.
 At the same time, when the oral fluid arrives at the lateral chromatographic strip, it is absorbed to the strip in preference to remaining in the capillary matrix.

-[0058] In a preferred embodiment, the hydrophilic capillary matrix is an essentially nonabsorbing matrix which adsorbs liquid via capillary action.
-In such adsorption, the volume of the material is not appreciably effected.
-In addition, the capillary matrix material is relatively rigid such that its morphology remains essentially unchanged during the assay (e.g., when saturated with oral fluid).
+[0055] In a preferred embodiment, the hydrophilic capillary matrix is an essentially non absorbing matrix which adsorbs liquid via capillary action.
+In such adsorbtion, the volume of the material is not appreciably effected.
+In addition, the capillary matrix material is relatively rigid such that its morphology remains essentially unchanged during the assay (e.g. when saturated with oral fluid).
 Thus, saturation of the matrix with an oral fluid does not substantially alter the average pore size or void volume of the porous matrix.
-In addition, saturation of the capillary matrix with an oral fluid results in a volume change of less than 30%, preferably less than 25%, more preferably less than 20% and most preferably less than about 15%, 10%, 5% or less than about even 1%.
+In addition, saturation of the capillary matrix with an oral fluid results in a volume change of less than 30%, preferably less than 25%, more preferably less than 20% and most preferably less than about 15%, 10%, 5% or less than about even 1%

-[0059] In a particularly preferred embodiment, the capillary matrix can act as a barrier to back flow of reagents from the lateral flow chromatography strip back into the capillary matrix.
+[0056] In a particularly preferred embodiment, the capillary matrix can act as a barrier to back flow of reagents from the lateral flow chromatography strip back into the capillary matrix.
 This can be accomplished, for example, where the chromatography strip has a larger volume for fluid storage than the capillary matrix.
 In addition or alternatively, where the lateral flow chromatography strip is more hydrophilic than the capillary matrix the capillary matrix can also act as a barrier to backflow.

-[0060] The capillary matrix materials are selected such that they are not chemically reactive with either the oral fluid or the analytes contained therein.
-Matrix materials compatible with oral fluid are well known to those of skill in the art and include, but are not limited to, glass, resins, and various plastics.
+[0057] The capillary matrix materials are selected such that they are not chemically reactive with either the oral fluid or the analytes contained therein.
+Matrix materials compatible with oral fluid are well known to those of skill in the art are include, but are not limited to glass, resins, and various plastics.

-[0061] In one preferred embodiment, the properties described above are achieved by the use of porous plastic materials for the capillary matrix.
-Suitable porous plastic materials include, but are not limited to, porous matrices of high density polyethylene (HDPE), ultra-high molecular weight polyethylene (UHMW), polypropylene (PP), polyvinylidene fluoride (PVDF), polyetrafluoroethylene (PTFE), polyester, nylon 6 (N6) and polyethersulfone (PES).
+[0058] In one preferred embodiment, the properties described above are achieved by the use of porous plastic materials for the capillary matrix.
+Suitable porous plastic materials include, but are not limited to, porous matrices of high density polyethylene (HDPE) ultra-high molecular weight polyethylene (UHMW), polypropylene (PP), polyvinylidene fluoride (PVDF), polytetrafluoroethylene (PTFE), nylon 6 (N6) and polyethersulfone (PES).
 In a preferred embodiment, the porous matrix materials are either themselves hydrophilic (so as to readily uptake the oral fluid) or are treated (e.g., with a surfactant/detergent) so as to be hydrophilic.

-[0062] Such porous plastics are commercially available (see, e.g., Porex Technologies, Fairbum, Ga.).
-Particularly preferred porous plastics are detergent (surfactant) treated polyethylene and/or polypropylene.
+[0059] Such porous plastics are commercially available (see, e.g., Porex Technologies, Fairbum, Ga.).
+Particularly preferred porous plastics are detergent surfactant) treated polyethylene and/or polypropylene.
 The treatment typically involves soaking the capillary matrix in a surfactant/detergent and then allowing it to dry naturally or force drying the material.

-[0063] Particularly preferred porous matrix materials are Porex7 X-4588, 80-120 $\mu$ m pore size at 0.024 inch of thickness made from polypropylene.
-Likewise, Porex7 X-4903 at 0.0625 inch, pore size 45-90 $\mu$ m, and Porex7 X-4913 at 0.0625 inch, pore size 90-130 $\mu$ m, are suitable.
+[0060] Particularly preferred porous matrix materials are Porex X-4588, 80-120 μ m pore size at 0.024 inches of thickness made from polypropylene.
+Likewise, Porex X-4903 at 0.0.0625 inches, pore size 45-90 :m, and Porex X-4913 at 0.0625, pore size 90-130 :m are suitable.
 In one preferred embodiment, these materials are treated with sodium N-methyl cocoyl taurate.
-The capillary matrix materials are soaked in the detergent which is then dried onto the surfaces.
+The capillary matrix materials are soaked in the detergent which is then dried onto the surface comprising the porous matrix.

-[0064] It will be understood that the Porex7 material that are utilized do not retain large volumes of the oral fluid.
+[0061] It will be understood that the Porex7 materials that are utilized do not retain large volumes of the oral fluid.
 For example, consider the following data: